|Name Craig Moore|

 Finding the net consistently in the U20′s Moore’s strike-rate was too good for Stuart McCall for ignore and he played an increasingly prominent role in the first team, not least when he netted a sensational strike against Hearts, seconds after coming off the bench, and when gaining his first top flight start in Motherwell’s 2-0 win over Kilmarnock in November 2013.

-A solid debut season in the ‘Well first team ended in disappointment for Moore however when he ruptured his cruciate knee ligament at with just seconds remaining of the penultimate match of the season against Inverness.
-An injury that will see the striker on the sidelines until late 2014 at least.
+A solid debut season in the ‘Well first team ended in disappointment for Moore however when he ruptured his anterior cruciate knee ligament with just seconds remaining of the penultimate match of the season against Inverness.

-It was an injury that would keep Craig on the sidelines for eight months although his immediate future was secured when the club extended his contract by a further season until the summer of 2016.
+Despite being the beneficiary of a groundbreaking technique in fixing such an injury the surgery and recover period would keep Craig on the sidelines for eight months although his immediate future was secured when the club extended his contract by a further season until the summer of 2016.

 Returning as a substitute against Celtic in January ’15, by which time Ian Baraclough had succeeded Stuart McCall as manager, Moore played a further 9 times for the ‘Well first team.